-After going through the course, you should be able to:
+By the end of this course, you will be able to:

 - explain the concept of demography - develop an understanding of population trends globally - describe data collection methods; and participate in demographic data collection - calculate some demographic measures - interpret correctly demographic phenomena and implications for public health - apply the knowledge of demography to public health in general and epidemiology in particular. - Use demographic terms, methods and measures for the formulation of relevant policies.